Email is awesome. Analytics make email even better.

 You can also use it to save email templates, create targeted campaigns, and more.
 It’s an all-in-one analytics and sales management tool for Outlook.

 Boomerang is an email productivity tool originally designed for Gmail.
-Thankfully, there’s also a version for Outlook.
+There’s also a version for Outlook.
 With Boomerang, you’ll be able to measure dozens of email-related metrics.

 You can evaluate whether the email draft you’re working on is “respondable” (i.e., you can calculate the odds of it generating a response), track email opens, get automatic notifications, and schedule meetings all in one place.